 I mean, they comment literally everything that is happening around, often several times – like we, viewers, have a 3-year-old-kid brain and are not able to get it.
 There is a remarkable episode, when the main characters have been hanging around in one place for roughly 2 minutes of the onscreen time and one of them finally says, ”Hey guys, how long we have been wandering around here?”, and his mate replies ”I think an hour or two”.
 It’s curtains.

-Watch instead: anything else. ”Moon”, ”10 Cloverfield Lane”, ”Signal”, not mentioning old classics like ”Solaris”.
+Watch instead: anything else.
+Perfect “Ex Machina“, ”Moon” & ”10 Cloverfield Lane”, quite good “Exam” & ”Signal”, all of these are valid flicks for some mind-bending thrills, not mentioning old classics like ”Solaris”.